0ME9A/password_x/README.md

 ### Installation

-1. Download and install the extension from the [Chrome Web Store](https://chrome.google.com/webstore) or [Microsoft Edge Add-ons](https://microsoftedge.microsoft.com/addons/Microsoft-Edge-Extensions-Home).
+1. Download and install the extension from the [Microsoft Edge Add-ons](https://microsoftedge.microsoft.com/addons/detail/password-generator/hpjolhalbfgbjbinhpbbbdfjackpbcnf).

 2. Open the extension in your browser.